HiDefTextiles/HiDefKnits/Sproti.md

 and choice of constructional components.
 Therefore, an Icelandic lopapeysa would only be one possible configuration of many for possible garment design within HiDef Knits.

-The emphasis of HiDef Knits is being an intuitive easy-to-use design tool, that even the not so computer savvy grandmother would be able to use or even be useful for those limited or no experience in knitting to design a garment that they could outsource the knitting to.

-The use of HiDef Knits is to enable hobby knitters to publish their designs for others to make.
-Where the output of HiDef Knits could be a valuable income source for those users who to choose to sell their pattern to others.

 2.2.
 Challenges
 ---------------